pip-services/pip-services-docs/content/en/node/datadog/count/datadog_counters.md

 - **\*:discovery:\*:\*:1.0**: (optional) [IDiscovery](../../../components/connect/idiscovery) services to resolve connection

 ### Constructors
-Creates a new instance of the performance counters.
+Creates a new instance of the class.

 > `public` constructor()